Kohana3: automatically collect internationalization strings

 if(!empty(I18n::$_cache_missing)) {

-$contents = '<?php defined(\'SYSPATH\') or die(\'No direct script access.\');
+$contents = '<?php defined('SYSPATH') or die('No direct script access.');

 /**

-* Translation file in language: '.I18n::$lang.'
+Translation file in language: '.I18n::$lang.'

-* Automatically generated from previous translation file.
+Automatically generated from previous translation file.

 */

-return '.var_export(array_merge(I18n::$_cache_missing[I18n::$lang], I18n::$_cache[I18n::$lang]), true).';';
+return '.varexport(array_merge(I18n::$_cache_missing[I18n::$lang], I18n::$_cache[I18n::$lang]), true).';';

 // save string to file